Use this time to consider Seth Godin's fascinating concept on what triggers virality

 Seth Godin's concept urges businesses to be remarkable

-So, let's wind back again to 2000.
-Seth's "ideavirus" concept took off, after his article “Unleash your Ideavirus” appeared in a 2000 edition of Fast Company.
+So, let's wind back to when Seth's "ideavirus" concept took off, after his article “Unleash your Ideavirus” appeared in a 2000 edition of Fast Company.
 The disruptive thinker urged businesses to create something that "taps into the invisible currents that run between and among consumers."

 In his iconic bestseller Purple Cow, published in 2002, he proposes this invisible current are "sneezers" who spread news to their network - spreading an ideavirus, as it were.